We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best for families

-It also features a built-in handle for portability, nonstick inner pot, and 24-hour delay timer for flexible meal prep.
+It also features a built-in handle for portability, a nonstick inner pot, and a 24-hour delay timer for flexible meal prep.

 Best large capacity